 Guys, maybe you matched on Tinder with a great girl, and it started off well.
 She was responsive and fun.
 You suggested you meet for a date, and she hesitated a little, but eventually she agreed, and you went out to a quaint place by the river.
 She ended the date by kissing you on the cheek, and even put you two on her snap story.
-You were in love.
+You felt that this could “the one!”

 You added her on Snap Chat to see the story, and noticed you weren’t alone.
 A few nights earlier, she was sitting on a guy’s lap, who looked a bit like you.
 Her Instagram was largely the same, every day a new selfie posted, with an array of of likes and “your beautiful” (sic) comments from eager guys.
 Eventually her messages slowed, but the excuses increased: she was just too “busy” to meet you again.